 What you can watch

-However, there are some limitations on movie variables: no 3D, no D-Box, no Imax or anything else that costs more than the price of a regular ticket.
-You can't just pay the difference, either; MoviePass works with straight-up, no-frills 2D movies and that's it.
+What's more, you're limited to 2D screenings only; no 3D, no D-Box, no Imax or anything else that costs more than the price of a regular ticket.
+You can't simply pay the difference, either; MoviePass works with straight-up, no-frills 2D movies and that's it.

 Where you can watch

 The good news: MoviePass supports over 91 percent of movie theaters nationwide.
 If you scroll down a bit on the company's home page, you can enter your ZIP code for a list of nearby theaters that accept it.

 In theory, it should work just about everywhere, because it's a debit card that works like, well, a debit card.
 But there are exceptions, most notablyback in January.
 (The two companies famously .)

 How you get tickets

 Once you've received and activated your MoviePass card, you can sign into the eponymous app, available for Android and iOS.
 Within that app you'll browse theaters and showtimes, same as you would with, say,.

 Then just head to the theater.
 Once you're within 100 yards, you use the app to activate your MoviePass card, then use that card to buy your ticket.
 Just one ticket, though -- there's no couples plan or family plan option.